MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

   /// MIME type of the downloaded content.
   [propget] HRESULT MimeType([out, retval] LPWSTR* mimeType);

-  /// The size of the download in total number of bytes before file compression.
+  /// The expected size of the download in total number of bytes based on the
-  /// Returns -1 if the size is unknown.
+  /// HTTP content-length header.
+Returns -1 if the size is unknown.
+  [propget] HRESULT ExpectedDownloadSizeInBytes(
-  [propget] HRESULT DownloadSizeInBytes([out, retval] UINT64* downloadSizeInBytes);
+    [out, retval] UINT64* expectedDownloadSizeInBytes);

   /// The number of bytes that have been written to the download file.
   [propget] HRESULT DownloadProgressSizeInBytes([out, retval] UINT64* downloadProgressSizeInBytes);